Americans face new COVID-19 restrictions after Thanksgiving

 “This will not be easy, but I am pleading with you to take it seriously,” Raimondo said in a statement.

+In suburban St. Louis, a hospital official warned that hospitalizations could double in two to three weeks if people don’t quarantine after Thanksgiving gatherings.
+SSM Health DePaul Hospital in Bridgeton, Missouri, last week brought in a morgue trailer to store the dead, canceled elective surgeries and doubled up patients in rooms.

+“We will be absolutely overwhelmed,” said Shelly Cordum, vice president of patient care services and chief nursing officer.
+“I can’t even imagine what we are going to be facing in three weeks if we stay on this path.”

-Dr. Anthony Fauci, the government's foremost infectious-disease expert, warned on ABC over the weekend that the country could see a “surge upon surge” of infections tied to Thanksgiving.
-And White House cornonavirus task force coordinator Dr. Deborah Birx told CBS that people who traveled should “assume that you were exposed and you became infected,” and get tested if they experience symptoms.
+Dr. Anthony Fauci, the government’s foremost infectious disease expert, warned on ABC over the weekend that the country could see a “surge upon a surge” of infections tied to Thanksgiving.
+And White House coronavirus task force coordinator Dr. Deborah Birx told CBS that people who traveled should “assume that you were exposed and you became infected,” and get tested if they experience symptoms.

-Webber reported from Fenton, Michigan, and Nguyen from Oakland, California.
-Associated Press reporters Alan Clendenning in Phoenix; Jeff McMillan in New York City; Michelle Monroe in Los Angeles; Lauran Neergaard in Washington; William J. Kole in Warwick, Rhode Island; and Paul Davenport in Phoenix contributed to this report.